squandor/pytut.github.io/_posts/Basics/2020-11-16-For-Loops-in-Python.md

 continue
 Odd: 3
 continue
-Odd: 5
+Odd: 5{% endhighlight %}
 The zip() function in Python
-zip() is an amazing built-in function that we can use in Python to iterate over multiple sequences at once, getting their corresponding elements in each iteration.
+{% highlight python %}zip(){% endhighlight %} is an amazing built-in function that we can use in Python to iterate over multiple sequences at once, getting their corresponding elements in each iteration.
-We just need to pass the sequences as arguments to the zip() function and use this result in the loop.
+We just need to pass the sequences as arguments to the {% highlight python %}zip(){% endhighlight %} function and use this result in the loop.
 For example:
->>> my_list1 = [1, 2, 3, 4]
+{% highlight python %}>>> my_list1 = [1, 2, 3, 4]
 >>> my_list2 = [5, 6, 7, 8]

 >>> for elem1, elem2 in zip(my_list1, my_list2):